Sportklub

 inside.
 I asked the young fella behind the counter if there was any chance of

-unfortunately there was no more tours until Friday.
+He said that, unfortunately, there were no more tours until Friday.
 I explained that this was

 my only day before returning to London, so I bought a ticket for the museum for

-assistant went to the back room to chat to others.
+assistant went to the back room to chat with others.
 I liked the look of his body

-language.
-Sure enough he came out and led me through the staff quarters and stock
+Sure enough, he came out and led me through the staff quarters and stock

 kindness was typical of all I’d experienced in the city.
 I was made up and